 Finding estimates for the world’s population in the past 50 years is easy.
 Moving further back in time, it becomes more difficult.
 Determining population estimates is the science of educated guessing and there are few people willing to stick their neck out on those guesses when talking about thousands of years ago.

-The most “complete” set of estimates is provided by Atlas of World Population History (McEvedy and Jones 1978).
-The authors have broken the number down by region/country and provided estimates from 200 B.C. to 1975 A.D.
+The most “complete” set of estimates is provided by Atlas of World Population History (1978) and more recently by John Carl Nelson in Historical Atlas of the Eight Billion: World Population History 3000 BCE to 2020 (2014).
+The authors of Atlas’ have broken the number down by region/country and provided estimates from 200 B.C. to 1975 A.D.
 They do the same for the overall world population and also provide estimates dating back to 10,000 B.C.

-Another good set of estimates comes from Population Growth and Land Use (Clark 1968).
+Another good set of estimates comes from Population Growth and Land Use (1968).
 The book doesn’t get as detailed for each region/country of the world, but it does provide world population estimates for the years between 14 A.D. and 1900 A.D.

 Again, being accurate about population estimates from 2,000 years ago is impossible, but by taking all sets of estimates, creating an interpolation to fill in the gaps, and averaging all the estimates, we can get a more complete picture provided by the professionals.